 You Can Show that you are Not a Threat to your Child

 The court may modify a timesharing arrangement after the parent receives appropriate help for the issues he or she faces, such as completing an anger management course or substance addiction treatment.
 Moving to a new home can also be a a reason to modify your timesharing arrangement.

 To modify your timesharing arrangement, you must show that your circumstances have substantially changed and that the proposed change would be in your child’s best interest.
 You can demonstrate that your circumstances changed with documents showing that you received treatment, completed your sentence, and cut off contact with the parties that were deemed to be harmful to your child.

 Draper Law Office Advocates for Parents Seeking Time with their Child

 For legal guidance and representation as you demonstrate your fitness as a parent to the court, work with one of the experienced family lawyers at Draper Law Office.
-Contact us online or by calling 866-767-4711 today to set up your free, no-obligation consultation in one of our three office locations: Orlando, Kissimmee, and St. Cloud.
+Contact us online or by calling 866-767-4711 today to set up your free, no-obligation consultation in one of our two office locations: Orlando, and Kissimmee.